automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 ```
 If you want to know more about the aws resourcegroupstaggingapi tag-resources command or want to replace it with a different option for auto remediation we recommend to take a look at the official documentation available [here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/resourcegroupstaggingapi/tag-resources.html).

+For the command to execute successful it is important that you add the AWS Account ID with the id of the account as a profile to your aws cli.

 5. **putbuckettaggingviaobject**: If you configure this settings to **true** it will add the **tagname** and **tagvalue** for each S3 bucket that is ignored via the **bucketIngoreList** by using the [Kaholo AWS Resource Groups tagging Plugin](https://github.com/Kaholo/kaholo-plugin-aws-resource-groups-tagging).
 This can be helpful to configure the policy to suppress every S3 bucket that is having this **tagname** and **tagvalue** as advanced suppression configured.

 6. **reporttype**: You can define the Report Type the Map should run against, you can choose between **AWS_CIS_S3**, **NIST_800-53_Rev4**, **NIST_800-171_Rev2**, **ISO_2700**, **HIPAA**, **SOC**, or **PCI**